gturco/find_cns/pipeline/README.rst

    a full blast (lastz) and then all of quota align, then cns pipeline).
  + this will create png's for the dotplots. check those to make sure the quota-blocks look correct.

- Inputs : ORGA.fasta, ORGA.bed, ORGB.fasta, ORGB.bed
+ +Inputs : ORGA.fasta, ORGA.bed, ORGB.fasta, ORGB.bed
- Bed file (support following bed format, for more information github) or dsg ids from coge organism view
+  Bed file (support UCSC bed format)
+  Can use own Bedfile or use ``export_to_bed`` dsg ids from coge organism view

- Output: Query, Query CNS position, Subject, Subject CNS position Missing Exons list
+ +Output: Query, Query CNS position, Subject, Subject CNS position Missing Exons from ORGA ORGB blast
- CNS that RNA list
+   CNS blast to  RNA file
- CNS Proteins  list
+   CNS blast to proteins file
+   CNS assigned to nearest Ortholog